cainky/midigen/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes do not generate new warnings.
 - [ ] I have added tests that prove my changes are effective.
 - [ ] New and existing unit tests pass locally with my changes.

+## Additional context

+Add any other context or screenshots about the pull request here.